The vets at Millbrook Valley Animal Hospital can provide preventive and restorative pet dental health care and surgery for your pet.

 Aside from the obvious concerns of cavities and bad breath to severe periodontal disease, oral health issues and other dental conditions may lead to more concerning issues such as disease in the liver, kidney, heart, and other areas throughout your pet's body.

-Cysts or tumours may develop.
 Your pet may also experience a general sense of feeling unwell just as any human would when suffering from tooth pain.
 In addition, diseases related to oral health conditions can shorten the lifespan of your pet and cause significant pain.

 This makes dental care an essential part of the overall health care routine for your beloved pet.